Portuguese Empire: Brazilian Independence

-In 1808, Napoleon Bonaparte invaded Portugal, and Dom João, prince regent in place of his mother, Queen Maria I, ordered the transfer of the royal court to Brazil.
+In 1808, Napoleon Bonaparte invaded Portugal, and John VI, then prince regent in place of his mother, Queen Maria I, ordered the transfer of the royal court to Brazil.
 In 1815 Brazil was elevated to the status of Kingdom, the Portuguese state officially becoming the United Kingdom of Portugal, Brazil and the Algarves (Reino Unido de Portugal, Brasil e Algarves), and the capital was transferred from Lisbon to Rio de Janeiro, the only instance of a European country being ruled from one of its colonies.
 There was also the election of Brazilian representatives to the Cortes Constitucionais Portuguesas (Portuguese Constitutional Courts), the Parliament that assembled in Lisbon in the wake of the Liberal Revolution of 1820.

 Although the royal family returned to Portugal in 1821, the interlude led to a growing desire for independence amongst Brazilians.
-In 1822, the son of Dom João VI, then prince-regent Dom Pedro I, proclaimed the independence of Brazil on 7 September 1822, and was crowned Emperor of the new Empire of Brazil.
+In 1822, the son of king John VI, then prince-regent Pedro, proclaimed the independence of Brazil on 7 September 1822, and was crowned Emperor of the new Empire of Brazil.
 Unlike the Spanish colonies of South America, Brazil's independence was achieved without significant bloodshed.